Yogesh-rana-2301/CANet_Computer.Analysis.Network_/StudywithNana.md

 # Study with Nana - Computer Networking Notes

 These notes capture the full learning flow from the video using the TravelBody example (an imaginary travel booking app) that grows from one server to cloud-native Kubernetes.

-## 1. Intro and Learning Approach

-The teaching style is progressive:

-1. Start with a single server.
-2. Add complexity only when a real problem appears.
-3. Learn the networking concept that solves that problem.

-Core idea: networking concepts remain the same even when tools change (physical servers -> cloud -> containers -> Kubernetes).

----

-## 2. Single Server Stage: IP and DNS
+## 1. Single Server Stage: IP and DNS

 ### Why this matters